jeremyxiao529/jeremyxiao529/README.md

 # Hey!
-I am Tom Zheng.
+I am Jeremy Xiao.

 - 8 years of experience as a Full Stack Engineer in the field of web and mobile development.
 - Experience working with various Software Development Life Cycles (SDLCs) incorporating both traditional and Agile methodologies.